Running Physio Melbourne: Specialist Support for Every Mile

 If you're coming to see our running sports physiotherapists in Melbourne just for a massage in the belief that this will solve your ongoing running issues, you are incorrect.
 It simply doesn't work, and if you're not willing to commit to a course of rehabilitative strength focused exercises, we suggest you seek treatment elsewhere.

-HOW DOeS A RUNNING PHYSIOTHERAPIST KNOW YOU'RE READY to run AGAIN, and Do I need to stop running If I am injured?
+How does a running physiotherapist know you're ready to run again, and do I need to stop running if I am injured?

 Firstly, we'll do everything we can to keep you running if you are injured.
 This would likely be in a modified running program, though there are some injuries where total rest from running is required ( severe acute muscle tears, stress fractures for example).